sielerjm/michaelsieler/Career/internship.rst

 I am interested in participating in a bioinformatics or data science internship for summer 2023 to apply the knowledge I have gained in graduate school to industry problems and expand my skill set.

-If your company is interested in hiring a fast learning, highly enthusiastic and self-motivated data scientist to your team, look no further!
+If your company is interested in hiring a fast learning, highly enthusiastic and self-motivated data-driven scientist to your team, look no further!
 I'm your guy.